johannesippen/johannesippen.com/_posts/2025-07-30-figma-print-faq.md

 Not by default – but it's still quite easy to achieve. when printers ask for your design to include bleed and and crop marks, they usually tell you how much bleed they want added.
 Here in Europe, a bleed addition of 3mm is very common, but I’ve seen 5mm or 2mm bleeds as well.
 In order to add bleed to your document, simply add the the bleed size (x2) to each side of your document.
 An A4 page of 21 x 29.7cm with a 3mm bleed would end up being 21.6cm wide, 30.3cm high – or 612 x 856 pixels in size.

-To make things easier for you, I have included a simple converter down below:

 ## Can you change colors in Figma to CMYK?

 Not directly – you will need another tool for that.
 See, print and screen works differently – while colors on screen are mixed from the base colors red, green and blue (RGB), print colors are mixed from Cyan, Magenta, Yellow and Black.